tadone/tadone.github.io/docs/kubernetes/overview.md

   An ingress is just another Kubernetes resource, however, in most cases, it is required to have an **Ingress Controller** Such as Nginx or Træfik.
 - **Job**
   A job creates one or more pods and ensures that a specified number of them successfully terminate.
 As pods successfully complete, the job tracks the successful completions.
 When a specified number of successful completions is reached, the job itself is complete.
 Deleting a Job will cleanup the pods it created.

+## Networking
+Each ``Pod`` is assigned a unique IP address.
+Every container in a Pod shares the network namespace, including the IP address and network ports.
+Containers inside a Pod can communicate with one another using ``localhost``.
+When containers in a Pod communicate with entities outside the Pod, they must coordinate how they use the shared network resources (such as ports).